cisagov/ScubaGear/docs/configuration/parameters.md

 ## OutJsonFileName

-**OutJsonFileName** renames the uber JSON file that is created if the [MergeJson](#mergejson) parameter is used.
+**OutJsonFileName** renames the uber output JSON file that is created after a ScubaGear run.
 This should only be the base file name, as the extension `.json` will automatically be added.

 | Parameter   | Value              |
 |-------------|--------------------|